 - The TTEST function is the earlier version of the T.TEST function.

-Now you know how to calculate the significant difference between two means in excel.
+Now you know how to calculate the significant difference between two means in Excel.
 Please let us know if this article has provided you with the desired solution to your problem.
 You can also use the comment section below for further queries or suggestions.
-Do visit our ExcelDemy blog to explore more about excel.
 Stay with us and keep learning.